BA (Hons) Film and Media

 On-Campus

 This programme is also available with a year in industry or a year abroad.
-You'll gain valuable experience and explore new cultures, demonstrating to employers that you can communicate, adapt and succeed in new and professional environments.
+You'll gain valuable experience and explore new cultures, demonstrating to employers that you are able to communicate, adapt and succeed in new and professional environments.

 We have a range of subject-specific awards and scholarships for academic, sporting and musical achievement.